bm371613/refren/README.md

-# rr: refactor/rename
+# refren: refactor/rename

-The `rr` command facilitates refactoring/renaming in cases when you want to rename a concept that appears in your code rather than a specific variable or class.
-So, if you decide that "JS example" should be renamed to "javascript dummy", `rr` will do it for you, aware of different code styles.
+The `refren` command facilitates refactoring/renaming in cases when you want to rename a concept that appears in your code rather than a specific variable or class.
+So, if you decide that "JS example" should be renamed to "javascript dummy", `refren` will do it for you, aware of different code styles.

 ## Simple example